Ed Woodham: Art in Odd Places

 Thank You for Your Visit, Have a Nice Day (Wearable Sculpture) by Agata Olek, Art in Odd Places 2009 SIGN, New York City.

-In 1996, Woodham and a group of artists founded Art in Odd Place (AiOP) as part of the Cultural Olympiad for the Atlanta Summer Games.
+In 1996, Woodham and a group of artists founded Art in Odd Places as part of the Cultural Olympiad for the Atlanta Summer Games.
 Art in Odd Places was created as a response to the disappearance of public space and personal civil liberties.
 The organization took a hiatus from 1998 to 2005.

 Since 2005, Art in Odd Places has been headquartered in New York City.
 The annual festival presents work in all disciplines outside of traditional public arts presentation and performance spaces, most notably along 14th Street in New York.
 In addition, Art in Odd Places has produced events in Boston, Massachusetts; Greensboro, North Carolina; Indianapolis, Indiana; Los Angeles and West Hollywood, California; New York, New York; Orlando, Florida; St. Petersburg, Russia; and Sydney, Australia.

 In 2012, Art in Odd Places was selected as a representative in the U.S. pavilion at the 13th International Architecture Exhibition at the Venice Biennale.
 "Spontaneous Interventions: Design Actions for the Common Good" received a special mention from the Biennale Jury, the first exhibition in a U.S. pavilion to receive the honor.
 Spontaneous Interventions featured 124 urban interventions by architects, artists, city planners, designers, and others designed to bring positive neighborhood and urban solution to cities.

 In 2024, Art in Odd Places was curated by husband-and-wife team Christopher Kaczmarek and Patricia Miranda,and involved more than 75 artists, roughly half the amount who submitted proposals for the festival.

 In 2025, Art in Odd Places celebrated its 20th Anniversary with the multi-day outdoor festival VOICE presented by the City of West Hollywood and featuring 35 artist projects. and "Nothing" in New York City in response to the organization losing funding from the New York State Council for the Arts (NYSCA).